pelias-deprecated/compare-v1/README.md

 Enter any Pelias query string into the box on the top, and it will query multiple Pelias instances with that query, displaying results side by side for easy comparison.

-## Warning: `text` parameter must be last

-The `text` parameter of any Pelias query must always come last in the query.
-This has the advantage that all contents of the `text` parameter can be interpeted directly, without escaping URL characters.
-However, it does mean that any parameters place after `text` will be interpreted as part of the `text`.

 # advanced usage

 you can use ```getEndpoints()``` and ```setEndpoints()``` in your browser `Console` tab to change which hosts are being queried, or use ```resetEndpoints()``` to reset to defaults.